ramonskie/codex/walkthrough/overview.md

 ![Levels of Bosh][levels_of_bosh]

 In the above diagram, BOSH (1) is the **proto-BOSH**, while BOSH (2) and BOSH (3) are the per-site BOSH Directors.
-Note that it is the proto-BOSH (`(( insert_parameter site.name ))-proto-openvdc`) that deploys Vault, Concourse, Prometheus, SHIELD as well as the other BOSH directors.
+Note that it is the proto-BOSH (`(( insert_parameter site.name ))-proto-openvdc`) that deploys Vault, Concourse, Bolo, SHIELD as well as the other BOSH directors.

 Now it's time to setup the credentials.